lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     (Optimised Potentials for Liquid Simulations-All-Atom) force
     field :cite:`jorgensenDevelopmentTestingOPLS1996`.
     Create a new text file in the *unbreakable-bonds/* folder and name it *parm.lammps*.
-Copy the following lines in it:
+Copy the following lines into it:

 .. code-block:: lammps